Is Attention always needed? A Case Study on Language Identification from Speech: Experiments

 \subsubsection{Automatic Class Weight vs Manual Class Weight}

-Balancing the data using class weights gives better accuracy for CRNN with Attention (98.7\%) and CRNN (98.7\%), compared to CNN (98.3\%) shown in Table \ref{tab:res_lang_class_weight}.
-We study the efficacy of the architectures by manually balancing the datasets using 100 samples, 200 samples, and 571 samples drawn randomly from the dataset and the results of these experiments are presented in Table \ref{tab:res_lang_class_100}, \ref{tab:res_lang_class_200} and \ref{tab:res_lang_class_571}, respectively.
+Balancing the data using class weights gives better accuracy for CRNN with Attention (98.7\%) and CRNN (98.7\%), compared to CNN (98.3\%) shown in Table \ref{tab: res_lang_class_weight}.
+We study the efficacy of the frameworks by manually balancing the datasets using 100 samples, 200 samples, and 571 samples drawn randomly from the dataset and the results of these experiments are presented in Table \ref{tab: res_lang_class_100}, Table \ref{tab: res_lang_class_200} and Table \ref{tab: res_lang_class_571}, respectively.

-The objective of the study was to observe the performance of the architectures on increasing the sample size.
-Since Bodo language has the minimum data (571 samples) among all the languages in the dataset, we perform our experiments till 571 samples.
-A comparison of the results in Table \ref{tab:res_lang_class_100}, \ref{tab:res_lang_class_200}, and \ref{tab:res_lang_class_571} reveals the following observations. \begin{itemize} \item All the models perform consistently better with more training data. \item CRNN and CRNN with attention perform consistently better than CNN. \item CRNN is less data hungry among the 3 models and it performs the best in the lowest data scenario. \end{itemize}
+The objective of the study was to observe the performance of the frameworks in increasing the sample size.
+Since the Bodo language has the minimum data (571 samples) among all the languages in the dataset, we performed our experiments on 571 samples.

+A comparison of the results in Table \ref{tab: res_lang_class_100}, Table \ref{tab: res_lang_class_200}, and Table \ref{tab: res_lang_class_571} reveals the following observations. \begin{itemize} \item All the models perform consistently better with more training data. \item CRNN and CRNN with attention perform consistently better than CNN. \item CRNN is less data hungry among the 3 models and it performs the best in the lowest data scenario. \end{itemize}